vegaup/.github/profile/README.md

 <!--🌈 Contribution guidelines - how can the community get involved? -->
 👩‍💻 Useful resources - The [website](https://vegaup.github.io/website)

-🍿 Fun facts - Beans and toast
+🍿 Fun facts - What we eat for breakfast:  B e a n s  a n d  t o a s t